Cast

 Did You Know?

-- The production of The 13th Wife: Escaping Polygamy, Part One took approximately 11 months from pre-production to final cut.
+- The production of The Thirteenth Wife: Escaping Polygamy, Part 1 took approximately 5 months from pre-production to final cut.

 Historical Context